-While attending LEE (Learning Enrichment Experiences) Services, participants are provided with a variety of experiences and opportunities that enrich lives, maximize their potential for self-sufficiency, and expand their interests.
-All activities are age-appropriate, offering variety and choice that emphasize community integration and focus on small groups as well as individual interactions.
+While attending LEE (Learning Enrichment Experiences) Services, participants are provided with a variety of experiences and opportunities that enrich lives, maximize potential for self-sufficiency, and expand interests.
+All activities are age-appropriate, offering variety and choice that emphasize community integration of small groups as well as enhance individual interactions within their communities.

-At LEE Services, we focus on skill-building that assists participants with IDD navigate through the world.
+At LEE Services, we focus on promoting learning throughout the lifespan.
+Skill-building activities are strength based, focusing on the participants interests, preferences, and abilities.
 Our emphasis is on creating a social environment geared towards providing opportunities for enhanced relationships and connections with others who may or may not have IDD.
 Areas of Learning Enrichment Experiences (LEE) will include the following:

-Day Habilitation Services provide education and training to acquire the skills and experience needed to participate in the community, consistent with the participant’s Service Plan.
+Day Services provide education and training to acquire the skills and experience needed to participate in the community, consistent with the participant’s Individual Service Plan.
 This may include activities to support participants with building problem-solving skills, self-help, social skills, adaptive skills, activities of daily living, and leisure skills.
-Day Habilitation activities and environments are designed to foster the acquisition of skills, building positive social behavior and interpersonal competence, greater independence and interdependence as well as personal choice.
+This includes Day Habilitation activities and Prevocational Services designed to foster the acquisition of skills, building positive social behavior and interpersonal competence, greater independence and interdependence as well as personal choice.

 STEP-UP (Socialization Through Exciting Partnerships UP-lifts us all) provides social and recreational opportunities for children with intellectual and developmental disabilities (IDD) and their typically developing peers ages 9 through 11 (+ or - 2 years depending on interest) through a series of 2.5 hour Saturday sessions.
 Activities for sessions include creative arts music therapy, dance therapy, nutrition and fitness.